opentelekomcloud/opentelekomcloud-functiongraph-java/doc/source/devguide/event_function/context.rst

      - Gets a function group.

    * - getToken()
-     - Get the user's delegated token (valid for 24 hours).
+     - Get the token (valid for 24 hours) with an agency.

-       To use this method, you need to configure the agency for the function.
+       To use this method, you need to configure the **agency** for the function.

    * - getLogger()
      - Get the logger method provided by the context (by default, it will output information such as time and request ID).